lydell/eslint-plugin-simple-import-sort/README.md

   k,
   L, // Case insensitive.
-  anotherName as m, // Sorted by the “external interface” name “m”, not “anotherName”. tie as m, // But do use the file-local name in case of a tie. n,
+  anotherName as m, // Sorted by the “external interface” name “m”, not “anotherName”.
+  // tie as m, // For exports there can’t be ties – all exports must be unique. n,
 };
 export type { A, B, A as C };
 ```

 At first it might sound counter-intuitive that `a as b` is sorted by `a` for imports, but by `b` for exports.
 The reason for doing it this way is to pick the most “stable” name.
 In `import { a as b } from "./some-file.js"`, the `as b` part is there to avoid a name collision in the file without having to change `some-file.js`.
-In `export { b as a }`, the `b as` part is there to aviod a name collison in the file without having to change the exported interface of the file.
+In `export { b as a }`, the `b as` part is there to avoid a name collision in the file without having to change the exported interface of the file.

 ## Custom grouping